fmoessbauer/drace/HowTo/README.md

 The following fields are optional:

 - Debug Mode: This will start DynamoRIO in the debug mode.
 - Report: This option will create an HTML-Report after the analysis has finished.
-To set the option the report settings must be set correctly ([here](#report-settings))
+To set the option, the report settings must be set correctly ([here](#report-settings))
 - MSR: This option starts the managed code resolver, if one wants to analyse applications with .NET code.
 - DRace Flags: here additional DRace Flags can be set.
 Be careful, the string you type in is just copied to the command and not sanitized.
 Furthermore, use single quotes, when you need quotes.
-Availble DRace flags are [here](#shell-usage)
+Available DRace flags are [here](#shell-usage)

 ![1](./Images/dracegui_empty.png "Empty DRaceGUI")
 ![2](./Images/dracegui_filled.png "Filled DRaceGUI")